 On this page, you will find some recommendations on what to watch, read, listen and do to engage with your subject.
 As well as feeding your intellectual curiosity, these links may provide useful material for your UCAS statement.
 Once you have engaged with the links, make sure that you practise putting your thoughts into words with the writing activity at the end.

-- All medical schools now require applicants to have experience in a caring or service role, either paid or voluntarily, in a health or related field, as well as direct observation of healthcare.
+- Find work experience.
+All medical schools now require applicants to have experience in a caring or service role, either paid or voluntarily, in a health or related field, as well as direct observation of healthcare.
 Step into the NHS is a good place to find relevant work experience.

-- The first years of medical school are heavily science-based.
-Why not brush up on basic science concepts to get a feel for dealing with and understanding a lot of new concepts?
+- Brush up on your science.
+The first years of medical school are heavily science-based.
+Why not brush up on basic science concepts to get a feel for dealing with, and understanding, a lot of new concepts?
 The Faculty of Biology at The University of Cambridge have published an online list of questions for prospective medicine students.

 - To apply to university, you need to demonstrate that you are well informed about the subject and have a strong interest in studying it at greater depth.
 To get started, practice writing about your subject interests by composing short responses to the following questions:

 - What have you watched, read or listened to that has inspired you?

 - What new issues did you learn about?

 - What do you want to find out next?